 Win a Burn the Ivory Bracelet.

-All you have to do to win your ‘Burn the Ivory‘ Bracelet is be the first person to leave a comment in the comment section of this Ivory Crush post, and one other Elephant post, and then share both posts on your Social Media sites.
+All you have to do to win your ‘Burn the Ivory‘ Bracelet is be the first person to leave a comment in the comment section of this Ivory Crush post, and then share posts on your Social Media sites.
 I will see your comments, and send you an email to find out where to send the Burn the Ivory – Save the Elephant bracelet.
-You must be a USA subscriber to Africa Inside to win.
+You must be a USA subscriber to Saving Wild to win.